asheerali/Pokelytics/Readme.md

 ```

 This single command will:
-- Build and start the PostgreSQL database
+- Build and start the SQLite database
 - Launch the FastAPI backend server (http://localhost:8000)
 - Start the React frontend application (http://localhost:3000)
-- Automatically run the data pipeline to fetch and store Pokémon data
+- And on the click of a button run the data pipeline to fetch and store Pokémon data

 **Access the application:**
 - Frontend: http://localhost:3000